 Growing up in Queens, New York, Daniel trained in all the required fields for musical theater with Teresa and Mark Aubel.
-At 12, he started training in classical ballet with private coach, Barbara Walczak, and trains with her whenever he returns home.
-At 14, he started attending Professional Children’s School and The School of American Ballet, where he trained in the Balanchine technique for four years on scholarship.
-At 17, Daniel moved to Seattle and trained for two years on scholarship as a professional division student with the Pacific Northwest Ballet School.
-In his two years there, he danced in various roles in Robbins’, Glass Pieces, Balanchine’s A Midsummer Night’s Dream, and their world premiere staging of Giselle.
-He also danced in school performances including the Second Movement Principal role in Balanchine’s Western Symphony.
-After two years in Seattle, Daniel joined Ballet Idaho.
+At age 12, he started training in classical ballet with private coach Barbara Walczak and still trains with her whenever he returns home.
+At age 14, he started attending Professional Children’s School and The School of American Ballet, where he trained in the Balanchine technique for 4 years on scholarship.
+At age 17, he moved to Seattle and trained for 2 years on scholarship as a professional division student with the Pacific Northwest Ballet School.
+While there he danced in various works with the company including Robbins’ Glass Pieces, Balanchine’s A Midsummer Night’s Dream, and PNB’s world premiere staging of Giselle.

-Sponsored for the 2017/18 season by Sondra and Richard Hackborn.
+Generously sponsored for the 2019.20 season by Sondra & Richard Hackborn.